If you run an online business and your store starts experiencing performance issues, you should consider migrating to a better eCommerce platform.

 Shopify is one of the top eCommerce software, with over1,000,000 users who made around 100 billion sales.

 Shopify is the type of “for everyone” software in which users can sign up and kickstart their store without hassles.
 Although Shopify seems to be a perfect choice, it still has some cons that limit usability.
 Therefore, keep scrolling down to check its advantages and disadvantages in detail.
+Shopify offers a ton of great apps out there that can help you run your business more efficiently, like Shopify app subscription so you can track orders, send shipments, and manage inventory.

 - Shopify is fairly simple to use, with a clean, clear layout and a generally positive user experience.